vinszent/cq-flake/README.md

 nix flake update --update-input cadquery . && nix build -L .#cadquery-docs && qutebrowser ./result-doc/share/doc/index.html
 ```

 I've also added some debug stuff for debugging with `gdb`.
 Debugging symbols for Python have come and gone from nixpkgs, if the debugging attributes don't have all the symbols you need look into setting overriding `separateDebugInfo = true;` in the Python expression.
-The most likely method you need for debugging is to run `nix develop github:marcus7070/cq-flake#cadquery-env-debug`, start python, switch to a second terminal, `gdb python <PID>`, `continue`, switch back to python, make it crash, switch back to gdb, `bt`. gdb can't run scripts so it's difficult to start Python (which under nix is usually a script wrapper around the actual Python binary) from within gdb, easier just to attach it to a running instance.
+The most likely method you need for debugging is to run `nix develop github:marcus7070/cq-flake#cadquery-env-debug`, start python, switch to a second terminal, `gdb python <PID>`, `continue`, switch back to python, make it crash, switch back to gdb, `bt`. gdb can't run scripts so it's difficult to start Python (which under nix is usually a sh script wrapper around the actual Python binary) from within gdb, easier just to attach it to a running instance.